Mascj670/Thesis-Scrape/README.md

 # Thesis-Scrape

 For my thesis I am rebuilding a search engine using a vector database RAG pipeline.
-Apart of this project entailed me scraping the New School Archive for past theses.
+A part of this project entailed me scraping the New School Archive for past theses.

 PSA: I cannot make this code public as I have already recieved extensive pushback from the school and faculty for this project...